mohammadhashemii/mohammadhashemii/README.md

 ### Hi Folks 😄

-#### I am the third-year Computer Engineering student, future Data Scientist:)M y passion for solving Artificial Intelligence problems brought me to spend most of my time on researching in Deep and Machine Learning area.
+#### I am the third-year Computer Engineering student.
+My passion for solving Artificial Intelligence problems brought me to spend most of my time on researching in Deep and Machine Learning area.

 The most valuable lesson I have learnt in the last year is fundamental theories in Computing Intelligence and ML/DL algorithms.
 Since then, I found my way toward future!